smitham50/dominion-frontend/README.md

 -Use a buy and the money in your wallet to purchase a card from the supply area <br>

 Playing an action card may grant you further actions, extra buys, or allow you to draw more cards into your hand.

+### Game End

+The game ends when all of the Province cards have been bought or when any 3 supply piles are empty.
+The player with the most victory points at the end of the game wins.